hywn/lihh/README.md

 - prefix `=`
 - an actual program

-## second revision/update
+## second revision/update: syntactic sugar preprocessor
 new features/changes:
 - an actual program (run program with `./run.sh source.txt`)
 - cleaner code
-- expressions that contain only one expression are now evaluated to that expression
+- list expressions that contain only one list expression are now evaluated to that expression

 ### cleaner code
 to reduce number of parentheses in code, I added a cool new syntax that generates the old basic syntax.